The Beach and the Seaside: A Source of Artistic Inspiration

 What going to happen to the simple joy of swimming at the beach?
 This is exactly what Lina Lapelyte, Vaiva Grainyte, and Rugile Barzdziukaite have asked during the 2019 Venice Biennale.
 The Lithuanian lodge created an opera-performance for 13 voices called Sea and Sun (Marina).
 It showed an invented beach, people laying on their towels, playing with sand, and putting on sunscreen.
 Everything about the beach was specifically integrated, including the smell, sound, and colors.
 A lyrical song plays as sadness is provoked by the loss of the ecosystem.
 This loss is reinforced by the white light, making the beach scene feel like a lab experimentation.
 It’s an artwork in and of itself belonging to the past, whose message was reward by the Golden Lion for best national presentation.

-Sea and art, a successful weeding
+Sea and art, a successful harmony

 Seascape paintings were present throughout art history, and are still relevant today.
-The beach has inspired many artists and has allowed them to bare new art themes, sensations, and wonders.
+The beach has inspired many artists and has allowed them to create new art themes, sensations, and wonders.
 Sea and art have become two allies within the artistic world, bound by mutual thought and emotion.